Maluscat/runtime-type-check/README.md

 ### Download
 The only required file is `RuntimeTypeCheck.js` inside the [`script`](./script) folder.
-If you want type checking, fetch `RuntimeTypeCheck.ts` as well!
+If you want type checking, fetch `RuntimeTypeCheck.d.ts` as well!

 ### npm
 Available on npm under `runtime-type-check`.
 Use your favorite package manager: